kizniche/Mycodo/mycodo-manual.rst

 -  0-100% humidity readings with 2% (10-90% RH) and 5% (0-10% RH and
    90-100% RH) accuracy
--  -40 to 80°C temperature readings ±0.5°C accuracy
+-  -40 °C to 80 °C temperature readings ±0.5 °C accuracy
 -  3 to 5V power and I/O
 -  2.5mA max current use during conversion (while requesting data)
 -  No more than 0.5 Hz sampling rate (once every 2 seconds)